 1. Be Open

-Learning new technology is a crucial part of one's adaptability, but not the only piece.
-Since the lines between marketing and sales have been blurred conspicuously, a seller must be open to learning about strategies the marketing team employs and applying those to their own everyday outreach.
-Testing, tweaking, and refining are some of the most important practices a salesperson can take away from marketing.
+Learning new technology is a crucial part of your adaptability, but it's not the only piece.
+Since the lines between marketing and sales have been blurred, a seller must be open to learning about strategies the marketing team employs and applying these techniques and strategies to your own daily sales outreach.

 3. Understand that Copy Matters

 Embracing social selling means that most sellers are now spending the majority of their time behind a screen - writing.
 Whether that’s through email, LinkedIn updates, or messages, salespeople need to recognize that the way they write is critical to their sales.

 4. Make Connections